iMplode-nZ/hyperscript-adapter-modules/README.md

 This setting controls whether to hyphenate classes loaded with `css`.
 If `true`, it will query based on the hyphenated version of the input class.
 For example, `fooBar` would become `foo-bar`.

+### `useDefault: false`

+This setting controls whether to use the `default` property of the css stylesheets passed in.
+Activate this if you are using commonjs in a webpack project.

 ## Initialization

 The exported `HTMLModuleCreator` is a function that takes in the current `HTML` instance and an object of settings and outputs the actual module creator function.